Oneflow-Inc/oneflow-mlu/README.md

 #### Prerequisites

 - install cmake
-- building oneflow with cpu only from source and install it
+- build oneflow with cpu only from source and install it

 #### Get the OneFlow-MLU Source